positive-doo/.github/README.md

 📸 **Instagram:** [positive_rs](https://instagram.com/positive_rs)
 🎥 **TikTok:** [Positive.rs](https://www.tiktok.com/@positive.rs)

----

-## Join Us

-We believe in the power of community and open collaboration.
-If you'd like to contribute to our projects, check out our [CONTRIBUTING.md](link-to-contributing-guide) for guidelines.

 Thank you for visiting Positive on GitHub!
 Together, we can redefine the future of business with innovative AI solutions. 🚀